xynehq/jaf/docs/tools.md

 }
 ```

-This comprehensive documentation covers all aspects of the FAF tools system, from basic concepts to advanced patterns and production-ready examples.
+This comprehensive documentation covers all aspects of the JAF tools system, from basic concepts to advanced patterns and production-ready examples.
 The tools system is designed to be secure, observable, and maintainable while providing the flexibility needed for complex AI agent interactions.